-Learn how to analyze and improve human communication through theory, research and practice with a bachelor’s degree in communication studies from the University of Wisconsin-Eau Claire.
+Learn how to analyze and improve human communication through theory, research and practice with a bachelor’s degree in communication - communication studies emphasis from the University of Wisconsin-Eau Claire.

 Here, you’ll find countless opportunities to develop your leadership abilities as well as your skills in communication, writing and persuasion.
 From local internships and student organizations to working with your peers on a student-faculty research project, our program is designed so that you not only feel prepared to enter the workforce — but will make an impact when you do.